 The endowment is locked until retirement

 The pension annuity is the second pillar of the old age scheme.
 The first pillar is the NI flat annuity.
 The NI annuity is considered among the lowest in OECD countries.
 For an average household, it is expected to provide less than 30% of its post retirement income.
 The rest is expected to be covered by the pension scheme.
 Pension funds are therefore treated seriously.
 Unlike the pension system, which is strictly annuity-based, Israeli provident funds are unique.
-These are DC, without a retirement age horizon but rather a short, 6 year horizon.
+These are DC, without a retirement age horizon but rather a short, 6-years horizon.
 A provident fund creates an individual account for each participant and for benefits based solely on the amount contributed to the account, plus or minus income, gains, expenses, and losses allocated to the account.
 Provident fund contributions are paid to an individual account for each member of the fund.
 Financially, a provident fund functions just like a mutual fund, with tax exemptions.
 The plan is not mandatory but rather a “beneficiary arrangement” between the employer and employee.
 The employee contributes 2.5%, the employer adds 7.5% of the gross salary, up to 55,000 USD.
-The endowment is exempt from Personal Income Tax ( PIT) and the entire sum is exempt from the Capital Gains Tax ( CGT.)
-In 2017, 42% of employees had a provident fund.
+The endowment is exempt from Personal Income Tax ( PIT) and the entire sum is exempt from the Capital Gains Tax ( CGT) In 2017, 42% of employees had a provident fund.
 Though the entire endowment can be saved until retirement and beyond, exempt from CGT, 77% of all households withdraw it after 6 years exactly and only less than 9% save it for more than 10 years.
 Households see it as a short to medium term saving tool that is not part of the pension plan.
 Employees use it for example to pay for (part of) their mortgage (27%), down payments on apartments (45%), buying a new car (25%), expensive vacations (19%), family celebrations such as weddings (13%) or to cover loans (13%).
 All in all, provident funds are used to improve the standard of living.

 Appendix B